A mother holding her child while playing a paino.

 Universal life has two common products:

 Whatever type of insurance is right for you, the sooner you decide, the more affordable your insurance can be.
-Younger and healthier individuals are less risky to insure, and that means they can get lower premiums – and for some products, lock those lower premiums in for life.
+Younger and healthier people are less risky to insure, and that means they can get lower premiums – and for some products, lock those lower premiums in for life.

 Don’t have a policy but interested in learning more about products from F&G?
 We can help you find a financial professional in your area.